Pay on plastic and save on card costs with a no annual fee credit card.

-Credit cards with no annual fee and interest-free days
+Credit cards with no annual fee and 0% on purchases

 Earn credit card reward points and save with no annual fee credit cards

 These cards have no annual fees plus the ability to earn rewards points for every $1 spent.
 This combination of features means you could be rewarded for nothing.

 Travel credit cards with no annual fees and no foreign transaction fees

 While most credit cards charge between 2% and 3.5% for transactions made in a foreign currency, travel credit cards waive this cost and also have no annual fee.
-Travel credit cards allow you to make purchases overseas at the daily exchange rate, which may be higher and more favourable than locking in an exchange rate at home before you leave.
-Since you're likely to only be using a travel credit card during your holiday, it only makes sense that you compare one with a low or $0 annual fee.
-Start comparing the best* credit cards for travel no annual fee below.
+Since you're likely to only be using a travel credit card during your holiday, you could save on your costs by choosing one with a low or $0 annual fee.

-What to consider before you apply for a no annual fee credit card.
+What should I consider before applying for a no annual fee credit card?

 - How often do you use your credit card?
 If you rarely use a credit card but still want one for unplanned expenses or emergencies, a no annual fee option will give you the features that you need without burning a hole in your pocket while you're not using it.